cnorling/norling.io/content/post/latex-resume/index.md

 ### Styling

-Now I want to add some style to the page to make it less boring.
+Now I want to add some style to the page to make it less plain.

 #### Favicons and Hyperlinks